Ironworker Apprenticeship in West Virginia

 Apprenticeships offer paid training with no tuition, while trade school requires upfront costs but may be shorter.
 Many Ironworkers combine both — starting with trade school basics before entering an apprenticeship.

-How do I find a Ironworker apprenticeship in West Virginia?
+How do I find an Ironworker apprenticeship in West Virginia?

-Contact one of the 359 registered apprenticeship sponsors in West Virginia, or visit apprenticeship.gov to search for programs.
-Local union halls, community colleges, and state apprenticeship agencies are good starting points.
+Contact one of the 2 Ironworker-adjacent registered sponsors in West Virginia (listed below), or search apprenticeship.gov for current openings.
+Local union halls, community colleges, and the state apprenticeship agency are good first stops.

 How much do Ironworker apprentices earn?